-Program Code: GREDG
+Program Code: GREDG Master of Arts

-Students may only earn one grade below B in a graduate level course.
+Students may only earn one grade below B- in a graduate level course.
 This course may be repeated once to earn a higher letter grade.
-Any student who receives a grade below B in a second graduate level course will be dismissed from the program.
+Any student who receives a grade below B- in a second graduate level course will be dismissed from the program.